 It is also important that the picture or video can identify the place where it was taken;

-You can use websites and other information found on the internet, by saving the address on a document, copying the article, printing it or even by taking a screen print.
+You can use websites and other information found on the internet, by saving the address on a document, copying the article, printing it or even by taking a print screen.

 Declarations made by the victims or witnesses, asserting the existence of some facts are very important (these can be called testimonies).
 They might be written or spoken.

 While collecting the testimonies, you have to register the identity of the person who is testifying, by taking her name and identity information and having her sign the testimony.

 Declarations or statements made by witnesses are very important evidence in legal cases.
-Preparing them well takes a lot of time and is best done by lawyers.
-Here is a guide to doing this.
+These are called “witness statements”.

 Collecting evidence costs money.
 You will need to take this into account when deciding if you are going to undertake litigation.